minio/docs/source/lifecycle-management/create-lifecycle-management-expiration-rule.rst

 - Replace :mc-cmd:`PATH <mc ilm add ALIAS>` with the path to the bucket on the S3-compatible host.

-- Replace :mc-cmd:`DAYS <mc ilm add expiry-days>` with the number of days after which to expire the object.
+- Replace :mc-cmd:`DAYS <mc ilm add --expiry-days>` with the number of days after which to expire the object.
 For example, specify ``30`` to expire the object 30 days after creation.